-When Dosgood et al. (1957) and later Mehrabian and Russell (1974) conceptualized the three emotional dimensions, they suggested that each of the three dimensions is independent of the other two ( Russell & Mehrabian, 1977).
-However, the three dimensions are essentially uncorrelated, with the exception of Empowerment ( Russell, 1978).
+When Osgood et al. (1957) and later Mehrabian and Russell (1974) conceptualized the three emotional dimensions, they suggested that each of the three dimensions is independent of the other two (Russell & Mehrabian, 1977).
+However, the three dimensions are essentially uncorrelated, with the exception of Empowerment (Russell, 1978).
 Empowerment has been correlated at .65 with Appeal; thus, roughly one-third of the variance in Empowerment could be predicted from the Appeal dimension.
-Similarly, previous work with these three dimensions has consistently shown a moderate correlation of Empowerment with Appeal ( Mehrabian & Russell, 1974; Russell & Mehrabian, 1977).
+Similarly, previous work with these three dimensions has consistently shown a moderate correlation of Empowerment with Appeal (Mehrabian & Russell, 1974; Russell & Mehrabian, 1977).
 Because of the difficulties in empirical studies to establish the independence from Appeal and Engagement, some researchers have lost interest in the dimension of Empowerment and adopted a two-dimensional model instead (i.e., Appeal and Engagement).
-Moreover, prior research found that Empowerment didn't show a significant main effect but interacted with the other two dimensions to influence behavior ( Yanide-Soriani, Foxall, & Newman, 2013).
+Moreover, prior research found that Empowerment didn't show a significant main effect but interacted with the other two dimensions to influence behavior (Yani-de-Soriani, Foxall, & Newman, 2013).

 However, this research demonstrates that the seemingly high correlation between Appeal and Empowerment does not validate the elimination of Empowerment from the emotional response model.
-Actually, emotional appeals aimed at establishing feelings of Empowerment appear closely aligned with the intrinsically motivating nature of competence, which is usually highly correlated with positive feelings (i.e., high Appeal) arising from accomplishments or problem-solving situations ( Holbrook & O'Shaughnessy, 1984).
-It is also likely that Empowerment, though correlated to Appeal, may exert its effects on other psychological processes-such as
+Actually, emotional appeals aimed at establishing feelings of Empowerment appear closely aligned with the intrinsically motivating nature of competence, which is usually highly correlated with positive feelings (i.e., high Appeal) arising from accomplishments or problem-solving situations (Holbrook & O'Shaughnessy, 1984).
+It is also likely that Empowerment, though correlated to Appeal, may exert its effects on other psychological processes-such as recall-independently.
+Therefore, this study intends to reexamine the effects of Appeal and Empowerment in the context of mixed valence images.

-The current study focuses on positive and negative valence images, following the approach in a previous study ( Nummenmaa, Hyönä, & Calvo, 2006), by manipulating the Appeal of the pictorial stimuli.
+The current study focuses on positive and negative valence images, following the approach in a previous study (Nummenmaa, Hyönä, & Calvo, 2006), by manipulating the Appeal of the pictorial stimuli.
 In addition, this study intends to control for the level of Engagement of the positive and negative pictures within the same pair, since Engagement may influence the allocation of visual attention, as well as recall.
 As mentioned previously, it is expected that the Appeal dimension will correlate with the Empowerment dimension.
 Therefore, with Engagement remaining constant, positive pictures should receive higher Appeal and Empowerment scores, whereas negative pictures should score lower on both dimensions.